 Staphylococcus aureus is a common bacterium present on skin and in mucous membranes in 20-30% of healthy people.
-It may sometimes cause infections in humans, typically local skin and wound infections but occasionally more severe infections in the body.
-Some strains of this bacterium have, however, developed a resistance to beta-lactam antibiotics which includes penicillins and are used for the treatment of many infections.
-These are called Meticillin-resistant Staphylococcus aureus (MRSA).
+Most of the time it is harmless, but it can cause infections: typically local skin and wound infections, but occasionally more severe infections in the body.

 EFSA provides independent scientific support and advice to risk managers on the risks to human and animal health related to the possible emergence, spread and transfer of antimicrobial resistance in the food chain and in animal populations.
-EFSA takes an integrated approach to its work on antimicrobial resistance involving a number of its Scientific Panels and Units as it is a concern for the entire food chain.
+EFSA takes an integrated and multidisciplinary approach to its work on antimicrobial resistance.

 In its work, EFSA cooperates closely with other relevant EU agencies such as the European Centre for Disease Prevention and Control (ECDC) and the European Medicines Agency (EMA).

 Monitoring and analysis of antimicrobial resistance in the food chain

 EFSA monitors and analyses the situation on antimicrobial resistance in food and animals across Europe.
 EFSA is assisted by the network for zoonoses monitoring data, a pan-European group of national representatives and international organisations that assist EFSA by gathering and sharing information on zoonoses in their respective countries.